criteo/tf-yarn/README.md

 The cluster needs to know in advance the environment it will be working it.
 The environment consists of

-* Python interpreter and packages, see `Env.MINIMAL`,
+* Python interpreter and packages, see `PyEnv.MINIMAL`,
 * local files to be uploaded, and
 * environment variables to be forwarded.